jdevfullstack-tutorials/single-display-arduino-project/README.md

 here are the steps to create the project:

 1. Follow the proper wiring:
+Also make sure that you change the
+7-segment Display common terminal to
+`cathode`.

 2. Close the circuit by the GND.
 Use a resistor that is exactly ---